-Although, for the most part, you might never need to access your MAC address, sometimes if you’re setting up your router, for example, you could allow (whitelist) or block (blacklist) service to a specific device if you know its MAC address.
-Another reason is if your router lists connected devices by their MAC address and you want to know which Mac address belongs to which device.
-Whatever the reason might be, Windows 10 actually makes it easy to find your MAC address with just a couple of clicks.
+Although, for the most part, you might never need to access your MAC address.
+If you’re setting up your router, for example, you could allow (whitelist) or block (blacklist) service to a specific device if you know its MAC address.
+Another reason is if your router lists connected devices by their MAC address, and you want to know which Mac address belongs to which device.
+Whatever the reason might be, Windows 10 makes it easy to find your MAC address with just a couple of clicks.

 How to find your MAC address in Windows 10

 You can use any of the five methods in this guide, but we’ll start with the Command Prompt.
 It’s the quickest way to find MAC address in Windows 10.
 Then we’ll cover the rest methods.

 Fret not about the Command Prompt interface, don’t let it intimidate you.
 It’s not as complicated as it looks; you just need to follow this guide step by step.

 1. Type Command Prompt in the search bar and click the top result that pops up, or if you are using the older version of Windows, right-click on the Windows Start button and select Command Prompt from the menu.